paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Searching 733ff84c808c4c9cb5c40787b2df7b98.md

 DFS → diving as deep as possible before coming back to take a dive again: can use stack

 <aside>
 💡 DFS is suitable for **game or puzzle problems**.
 We make a decision, then explore all paths through this decision.
-And if this decision leads to winning situation, we stop.
+And if this decision leads to a winning situation, we stop.

 </aside>